Despite an overall decline in CTE credits, coursetaking in areas such as communications and health care have increased (see figure)

 Although 44 percent of public high school students are asked to develop a plan, fewer students submit their plan to their school or review the plan with school staff at least annually (see figure).

-Education and Work After High School
+Education After High School

 Postsecondary enrollment rates were higher for the high school class of 2004 than for the class of 1992 (see figure)